Stefan Logan: Detroit Lions

 Logan was signed by the Detroit Lions on September 5, 2010, one day after he was released by the Steelers.
-On October 10, 2010 against the Rams, Logan scored a touchdown on a 105-yard kickoff return, tying a Lions team record.
-Logan was named a Pro Bowl alternate for the NFC during the 2010 NFL Season.
+On October 10, 2010, against the Rams, Logan scored a touchdown on a 105-yard kickoff return, tying a Lions team record.
+Logan was named a Pro Bowl alternate for the NFC during the 2010 NFL season.

-BC Lions
+BC Lions (second stint)

-Logan re-signed with the BC Lions on October 15, 2013 to a practice roster agreement.
+Logan re-signed with the Lions on October 15, 2013, to a practice roster agreement.
 In his first season back in the CFL, Logan played in four games and amassed 236 rushing yards on 33 attempts (7.2 average) and one rushing touchdown.
 His 2014 season was more fruitful as he was utilized as a change of pace back in conjunction with Andrew Harris.
 When Harris went down with a season-ending injury, it created an increased role for Logan in the Lions offense.
 Ultimately, Logan played in 14 regular season games and one playoff game in 2014.
 He compiled 625 rushing yards on 116 attempts (5.1 average) with one rushing touchdown.
 He also played a significant role in the passing, with 477 receiving yards on 52 receptions and three touchdowns.
 He played 18 games over two seasons in his second stint with the Lions before being released on March 2, 2015.